transparency-dev/witness-network/docs/proposal.md

 good enough when trusting the distribution infrastructure and HTTPS.
 This assessment would be different if the impact of a bogus list was higher.
 See above why bogus lists are (by design) low impact and (by nature) easy to detect.

+## Why mailing list as registration forum?

+Because the large majority of participants are likely okay sending email.

+## Which repository / website should host this network?

+To be discussed, let's first agree on what we want to maintain and why.

+## Something else?

+Probably - please ask!